miklevin/MikeLev.in/_posts/2025-11-04-jekyll-nix-flakes-mathjax-liquid-templates.md

 title: 'Jekyll''s Antifragile Blueprint: Nix Flakes, MathJax, and the Liquid Template Imperative'
 permalink: /futureproof/jekyll-nix-flakes-mathjax-liquid-templates/
-description: This article began as a stream-of-consciousness about Jekyll vs. Hyde, evolving into a detailed exploration of how Nix Flakes can create an "Antifragile Cathedral" for Jekyll development.
+description: This article began as a stream-of-consciousness about Jekyll vs. Hugo, evolving into a detailed exploration of how Nix Flakes can create an "Antifragile Cathedral" for Jekyll development.
 My intent was to demystify the complexities of Ruby dependency management and theme customization (specifically for MathJax) while